Divine-Mods/divinityunbound/README.md

 Mob Attractor - Pulls mobs towards itself.
 Redstone Toggleable.

+#### Farming Blocks

+Demeter's Harvester - Needs power and a hoe to run.
+Will plant seeds from internal inventory on farmland in a radius around the block.
+Will harvest fully grown plants, but leaves drops on the ground.
+Recommended to use Space Siphon with some range and speed upgrades to retrieve crops and seeds.

+Persephone's Blessing - Randomly applies a growth tick to crops in a radius around the block.

 #### Magical Blocks

 Chronos Time Accumulator magically distills Grains of Time.